-5. To appoint Messrs Ernst & Young LLP as the Company's Auditors in place of Messrs KPMG LLP, to hold office until the conclusion of the next annual general meeting of the Company, and that the Directors be authorised to fix their remuneration.
+5. To re-appoint Ernst & Young LLP as the auditors of the Company and to authorise the Directors to fix their remuneration.
+(Resolution 5)

-[Resolution 5]

 SPECIAL BUSINESS

 To consider, and if thought fit, to pass with or without modifications, the following Resolution which will be proposed as an Ordinary Resolution: